Hello, I'm Shelly.

 I love this practice and feel lucky to be a part of the greater effort towards healing our planet.

 Much gratitude to my most influential teachers:

-Pauline Sasaki--Shiatsu Master (NY), Jeffery Yuen--Taoist Priest and Chinese Medicine Doctor (NY), Kenneth Glowacki--Chinese Medicine Doctor (OCOM), Joe Coletto--Naturopathic Doctor and Acupuncturist (OCOM), Kiiko Mastsumoto--Acupuncture Master (OR), Clifford Andrews--Acupuncturist and Shiatsu Instructor (UK), Carola Beresford-Cooke --Acupuncturist and Shiatsu Instructor (UK), Iris Wolf--Physical Therapist (OR), Lindy Ferrigno--Shiatsu Instructor (OR) and Sande Mullaney--Shiatsu Instructor (OR).
+Pauline Sasaki--Shiatsu Master (NY), Jeffery Yuen--Taoist Priest and Chinese Medicine Doctor (NY), Kenneth Glowacki--Chinese Medicine Doctor (OR), Joe Coletto--Naturopathic Doctor and Acupuncturist (OR), Kiiko Mastsumoto--Acupuncture Master (OR), Clifford Andrews--Acupuncturist and Shiatsu Instructor (UK), Carola Beresford-Cooke --Acupuncturist and Shiatsu Instructor (UK), Iris Wolf--Physical Therapist (OR), Lindy Ferrigno--Shiatsu Instructor (IL), and Sande Mullaney--Shiatsu Instructor (OR).

 “You do not have to be good.

 You do not have to walk on your knees for a hundred miles through the desert, repenting.

 You only have to let the soft animal of your body love what it loves.

 Tell me about despair, yours, and I will tell you mine.